prayash/eventide/TUTORIAL.md

 ```

 ## Building Your First A-Frame Component
 Baby steps.
 We now have a 3D object and an environment that we can walk/look around in.
 Now let's take it up a notch and build our own custom A-Frame component from scratch.
 This component will alter the appearance of our object, and also attach interactive behavior to it.
 Our component will take the provided shape, and create a slightly bigger wireframe of the same shape on top of it.
 That'll give it a really neat geometric, meshy (is that even a word?) look.
-To do that, we'll define our component in a new js file `app/components/aframe-meshy-component.js`.
+To do that, we'll define our component in the existing js file `app/components/aframe-lowpoly-component.js`.

 First, we'll register the component using the global `AFRAME` reference, define our schema for the component, and add our three.js code inside the `init` function.
 You can think of schema as arguments, or properties that can be passed to the component.
 We'll be passing in a few options like color, opacity, and other visual properties.
 The `init` function will run as soon as the component gets attached to the Entity.
 The template for our A-Frame component looks like: